LTLA/TravelsAroundTheWorld/README.md

 ## Clothing

-Always pack 1 full change of clothing, plus another for every 2 days of the trip (rounded up).
+Always pack `max(1, X/2)` full changes of clothing, where `X` is the total number of days of the trip.

 In hot destinations, 1 full change is defined as: